-Breach international norms and standards where the issuer cannot present clear goals and ongoing measures to address the issue(s).
+• Breach international norms and standards where the issuer cannot present clear goals and ongoing measures to address the issue(s).

-Operate in controversial sectors or business areas such as tobacco, recreational cannabis, pornography, commercial gambling, civilian weapons, and alcohol.
+• Operate in controversial sectors or business areas such as tobacco, recreational cannabis, pornography, commercial gambling, civilian weapons, and alcohol.

-Companies where more than 5% of their revenue is from the development, production and service of weapons comprising combat equipment or certain other military equipment.
+• Companies where more than 5% of their revenue is from the development, production and service of weapons comprising combat equipment or certain other military equipment.

-Produce fossil fuels or use unconventional extraction methods.
-Consequently, the Sub-Fund has limited exposure to:

-- companies generating energy from fossils fuels - companies, where distribution linked to fossil fuels exceeds 5% of total revenue - companies for which services related to fossil fuels exceed 50% of total revenues
+- Produce fossil fuels or use unconventional extraction methods.
+Consequently, the Sub-Fund has limited exposure to: - companies generating energy from fossils fuels - companies, where distribution linked to fossil fuels exceeds 5% of total revenue - companies for which services related to fossil fuels exceed 50% of total revenues.

-The Sub-Fund promotes environmental and social characteristics within the meaning of Article 8 of SFDR.
+"The sub-fund promote environmental and social characteristics within the meaning of Article 8 of SFDR."

-To promote general sustainability characteristics, such as fair business practices, human rights, labour rights, anticorruption and fair competition, the Sub-Fund excludes companies that breach international norms and standards where the company cannot present clear goals and ongoing measures to address the issue(s).

-To promote social and general sustainability characteristics, the Sub-Fund excludes investments in companies that operate in sectors or business areas that are assessed to present major sustainability challenges, such as tobacco, recreational cannabis, pornography, commercial gambling, civilian weapons and alcohol.
+To promote general sustainability characteristics, such as fair business practices, human rights, labour rights, anti- corruption and fair competition, the sub-fund excludes companies that breach international norms and standards where the company cannot present clear goals and ongoing measures to address the issue(s).
+To promote social and general sustainability characteristics, the sub-fund excludes investments in companies that operate in sectors or business areas that are assessed to present major sustainability challenges, such as tobacco, recreational cannabis, pornography, commercial gambling, civilian weapons and alcohol.

-In order to accelerate the reduction of the global greenhouse gas emissions, the Sub-Fund will limit or have no exposure to companies involved in fossil fuels.
+In order to accelerate the reduction of the global greenhouse gas emissions, the sub-fund will limit or have no exposure to companies involved in fossil fuels.
 In addition, monitoring and engagement dialogues are exercised to influence companies in a more sustainable direction.
-No benchmark has been designated for the purpose of attaining the environmental and social characteristics that the SubFund promotes.
+The Sub-Fund does not use a benchmark.
+Consequently, no benchmark has been designated for the purpose of attaining the environmental and social characteristics that the Sub-Fund promotes.

-PAI from Table 1-Annex 1 of Regulation (EU) 2022/1288, are taken into account by the Management Company sustainability policy and are excluded from investment:
+Principle adverse impacts ("PAIs") from Table 1-Annex 1 of Regulation (EU) 2022/1288 (the "RTS"), are taken into account by the Management Company sustainability policy and are excluded from investment: